-In touristy places, it is common for visitors to include Scuba diving and a helicopter tour in their itinerary.
+It is common for visitors to include Scuba diving and a helicopter tour in their itinerary in touristy places.

 Did you know that these two activities, if done within 24 hours, could lead to severe and potentially fatal health complications?

 Did you know that even taking a flight back home within 24 hours of diving isn’t advised?

 Decompression sickness is also known as DCS, or ‘the bends.’

 It happens when the Nitrogen gas in the lungs moves into the bloodstream during a diving session (because of high pressure in the water).

 If the diver surfaces slowly, Nitrogen gets time to slowly get back to the lungs, from where it can be breathed out.

 This is why divers rise slowly and make intermittent stops (decompression stops) on the way up.